siddsabata/codedeck/README.md

 # Navigate to CodeDeck directory
 cd codedeck

-# Start the application
+# Run the startup script
-docker-compose up codedeck-dev
+./docker-start.sh
 ```

-**That's it!** The application will:
+**That's it!** The script will:
+- ✅ Validate your environment is still configured correctly
 - ✅ Start the web interface at http://localhost:3000
 - ✅ Connect to your attempts repository
 - ✅ Be ready to track your LeetCode solutions